johnqherman/HopOnEets/README.md

 A multiplayer / ranked competitive mod for **Eets** (the Klei puzzle game), built on [EetsMod](https://github.com/johnqherman/EetsMod).

-It's competitive solution racing: both players get the same level, the same pinned seed, and the same inventory; a fixed build phase, then the deterministic sim runs and you race on completion + solution time while watching your opponent play live as a ghost.
+Both players get the same level, the same pinned seed, and the same inventory;
+a fixed build phase, then the deterministic sim runs and you race on completion + s olution time while watching your opponent play live as a ghost.
 Ranked ladder, best-of series, host/join by code, casual and ranked queues.

 ## Playing